Incident Investigation/Analysis (IIA)

 Objectives: To provide concepts and practical knowledge to be used in incident investigation and trend analysis programs.

 Who Should Attend: Supervisors who will investigate incidents, part time safety advisors, Quality Assurance, and ATC supervisors.
 This a good course for personnel responsible for the data analysis program.
-It is not intended for individuals who have already attended Aircraft Accident Investigation (AAI) or who plan to attend AAI in the future.

-- Basis for Incident Investigation
+- Basics for Incident Investigation

 - Reporting Criteria

 - Safety Risk Management

 - The Failure Modes and Effects Analysis (FEMA) Process